Jaipur Junction railway station

-Jaipur Junction (Code: JP) is a railway station in Jaipur, the largest city of the Indian state of Rajasthan.
-It serves the Capital City of Rajasthan.
-This station serves as the headquarters of the Jaipur Railway Division and the North Western Railway zone of the Indian Railways.
+Jaipur Junction (Code: JP) is a railway station in Jaipur, the capital and largest city of the Indian state of Rajasthan.
+It serves as the headquarters of Jaipur railway division and North Western Railway zone of the Indian Railways.

 Overview

 Jaipur station was built in 1875 and is situated at the centre of Rajasthan.
 Serving almost 35,000 passengers daily, Jaipur Junction is the busiest station in Rajasthan.
 The cornerstone of the existing Jaipur railway station building was laid on 4 May 1956 by Maharaja Sawai Man Singh II of Jaipur and construction took three years to complete.
 The station harnesses solar energy technology to power its operations.

-Being centrally located, Jaipur Junction hosts or is close to other transportation facilities such as the inter-state bus terminal Sindhi Camp, and the newly constructed Jaipur Metro.
+Being centrally located, Jaipur Junction hosts or is close to other transportation facilities such as the inter-state bus terminal Sindhi Camp, and the newly constructed Jaipur Metro at its Railway Station metro station.
 One of India's luxury trains, the Palace on Wheels, also makes a scheduled stop in Jaipur.